Objectives of the Master in Foreign Trade and International Marketing (e-learning)

-The objective of “Module 1: International trade" of the Master in International trade and Global Marketing is to provide all the knowledge, tools and techniques necessary to manage all technical aspects related to foreign trade: Incoterms, transportation, customs, documents, payments, documentary credits, international finance, contracts...
+The objective of “Module 1: International Trade” of the Master in Foreign Trade and International Marketing is to provide all the knowledge, tools, and techniques necessary to manage all technical aspects related to

+the foreign trade: Incoterms, transport, customs, documents, payments, documentary credits, international finance, contracts...

-- The nature of exporting and the difficulties that may arise.
-Learn about Import export transactions, the difficulties with them and how to overcome these difficulties.
+- The nature of exporting and the difficulties, that may arise.
+Learn about Import-Export transactions, the difficulties with them and how to

 - The role and functioning of customs and the role of a customs agent.